-Cause Confirming Method Solution The physical connection of the data link is unstable or the process data is lost due to plug-in/ plug-out of the network cable.
-Check: 1) whether the network cable of the servo drive is connected securely.
-2) whether strong vibration occurs on site.
-3) whether the network cable is plugged in or out.
-4) whether the network cable provided by Inovance is used.
-Check the connection of the network port through the change of the H0E.29 value.
-Use a new network cable that can connect reliably.
+Cause Confirming Method Solution The physical connection of the data link is unstable or the process data is lost due to plug-in/plug-out of the network cable.
+The panel shows the fault code EE08.3, and the value of H0E.29 increases when the servo drive is not repowered.
+Check whether the network cable of the servo drive is connected securely.
+Check whether strong vibration occurs on site.